Anynomouss/grin-for-muggles/README.md

 Both **signers interactively sum their individual public keys** to derive a single aggregate **joined public-key**, that is synonymous to a traditional public key.
 Both the sender and receiver are **signers** in this MultiSig transaction and sign with their **joined private-key**.
 Schnor signatures has three "levels" of signature aggregation.
 Public keys can be be aggregated a) within a transaction, b) inside the block-validation or in the complete chain.
 Schnor signatures have multiple advantage, such as only taking `33 bytes` in size, improving privacy through aggregation and around 40% faster validation speed in batch mode compared to regular ECDA signatures like those used in Bitcoin [PK, P2PK, P2PKH, P2SH, P2WPKH] type transactions.
 Even when comparing Grin transaction size to Bitcoin taproot (P2TR), the historic transactions size is smaller since range-proofs of spend outputs can be thrown away.

 **Kernel offset**
 There is one subtle problem when aggregating transactions and that is that an attacker can de-agrete them by adding up the right combination of inputs and outputs until they find a combination that matches the **kernel_excess** of an transaction.
 To protect against this another "blinding factor" is used, called the **kernel_offset**.
 The most important thing to know is that each time transactions get aggregated, also their **kernel_offsets** are aggregated.
 The result is that an attacker cannot any-longer de-aggregate them since they do not know the individual offsets.
-For a more detailed description, read the  refer to the official documentation on [kernell offset](https://docs.grin.mw/wiki/introduction/mimblewimble/mimblewimble/#Kernel%20offsetshttps://docs.grin.mw/wiki/introduction/mimblewimble/mimblewimble/#Kernel%20offsets).
+For a more detailed description, read the  refer to the official documentation on [kernel offset](https://docs.grin.mw/wiki/introduction/mimblewimble/mimblewimble/#Kernel%20offsetshttps://docs.grin.mw/wiki/introduction/mimblewimble/mimblewimble/#Kernel%20offsets).